nicocardiel/megaradrp-cookbook/cookbook/megaratools.rst

 Zaragoza Cardiel (from INAOE) and can be obtained through GitHub at https://github.com/javierzaragoza/megararss2cube.

+.. _megaratools-extract_spectrum:

 Extract spectrum: megaratools-extract_spectrum
 ----------------------------------------------

-This tool is the first being described in this cookbook that is part of the *megaratools* package available through GitHub at https://github.com/guaix-ucm/megara-tools.
+This tool is the first being described in this cookbook that is part of the **megaratools** package available through GitHub at https://github.com/guaix-ucm/megara-tools.
 The objective of this tool is to generate an extracted (1D) spectrum of a given fiber or set of fibers.
 The main parameter determining the fiber(s) to be extracted is the fiber number as measured in the pseudo-slit (from 1 to 623 in the case of the LCB; 1 to 644 for the MOS).
-Since the RSS products of the MegaraMosImage recipe already include an extension with the 7 fibers of the each minibundle added together, this is particularly useful for extracting spectra of different regions from processed LCB RSS frames.
+Since the RSS products of the **MegaraMosImage** recipe already include an extension with the 7 fibers of the each minibundle added together, this is particularly useful for extracting spectra of different regions from processed LCB RSS frames.
 The resulting extracted spectrum shares wavelength calibration solution with the RSS.
-All tools included in the *megaratools* package can be called as an argument for the Python main interpreter or as executables on their own, although the latter option is recommended:
+All tools included in the **megaratools** package can be called as an argument for the Python main interpreter or as executables on their own, although the latter option is recommended: